 Bonds are basically loans you make to an organization.
 You supply the principal, and the organization pays interest during the term of the loan.
 When the term is over, the principal is returned to you.
 You can then use the money to invest in another bond.
 It is possible to invest in bond funds, though, so that you aren’t always trying to replace your bonds.

-P2P lending is becoming increasingly popular in the US, but is having a hard time catching on in Canada since the are separate provincial securities regulators.
-Whether you are providing microloans to startups in other countries, or helping someone pay off debt, you have the opportunity for regular interest paments.
+P2P lending is becoming increasingly popular in the US but is having a hard time catching on in Canada since there are separate provincial securities regulators.
+While you can’t lend to other consumers, have a look at Lending Loop, which is a great way to lend to businesses.
+Whether you are providing microloans to startups in other countries or helping someone pay off debt, you have the opportunity for regular interest payments.
 However, you could end up in a default situation, where your principal is lost.

 Income investing can be a way to create regular income for you by putting your money to work.
 However, as with all investing, there are risks involved.
 And it takes time to build up a portfolio that is likely to meet your spending needs.